-- O Identifying the health needs of service users and improving awareness amongst statutory health providers around the health needs of the cohort. - Working with a multitude of services to raise the capacity of supported housing providers to support service users to improve their health outcomes through training, information, accessing health services and facilitating a range of health events.
+- O Identifying the health needs of service users and improving awareness amongst statutory health providers around the health needs of the cohort. - O Working with a multitude of services to raise the capacity of supported housing providers to support service users to improve their health outcomes through training, information, accessing health services and facilitating a range of health events.

-O Creating Toolkits and information sheets and directories Health organisation directories providing up to date best practice and easy access details of services in Westminster

-They delivered 110 training sessions, attended by workers across the system including themes relating to self-harm and suicide, mental capacity, safeguarding, common physical health conditions, drug and alcohol support etc.
+directories Health organisation directories providing up to date best practice and easy access details of services in Westminster They delivered 110 training sessions, attended by workers across the system including themes relating to self-harm and suicide, mental capacity, safeguarding, common physical health conditions, drug and alcohol support etc.